 Data Protection Laws – The General Data Protection Regulation (Regulation (EU) 2016/679) and all applicable laws relating to the collection and use of Personal Data and privacy and any applicable codes of practice issued by a regulator including in the UK, the Data Protection Act 2018.

-Data Protection Officer – Our Data Protection Officer is Rachel Jones, and can be contacted at: 0114 260 2875 or by email at Rachel.Jones@sheffcol.ac.uk.
+Data Protection Officer – The Data Protection Officer is appointed by the Chief Executive Officer and Principal to carry out the statutory and other duties for oversight of this Policy and related procedures.
+Our Data Protection Officer is Rachel Jones, and can be contacted at: 0114 260 2875 or by email at Rachel.Jones@sheffcol.ac.uk.

 EEA – Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.